Yuma County, Arizona: Economy

 The Sweetpotato Whitefly (Silverleaf Whitefly, Bemisia tabaci) is a common pest here.
 The county is planted with large extents of several crops which serve as hosts.

 Date trees (Phoenix dactylifera) were planted here in the 2010s.
 In this county, plantations suffer from the Carob Moth (Ectomyelois ceratoniae) and the Banks Grass Mite (Oligonychus pratensis).

 Leaders in the county are aware their economy is tied to that of Mexican states on the other side of the border; both have to be considered.
 "There are automotive plants in Ciudad Juárez, across from El Paso; aerospace plants in Mexicali, southwest of Yuma; and medical devices’ manufacturers in Tijuana, near San Diego.
 On the American side, there is a mix of retail stores, warehouses and trucking companies..."

 Because of Yuma County's location along the U.S.-Mexico border, large numbers of aliens entering the United States illegally pass through Yuma County.
 From October 2004 to July 2005, some 124,400 undocumented foreign nationals were apprehended in the area, a 46% increase over the previous year.
-In 2015, however, only 6,000 people were apprehended, as the border was fortified and augmented.
-The number of undocumented immigrants also declined with slumps in the US economy.
+In 2014, however, only 5,902 people were apprehended.
+The report from the Congressional Research Service stated, "...it is unclear how much of the drop-off is due to increased enforcement and how much is a result of the U.S. economic downturn and other systemic factors".

 The Greater Yuma Economic Development Corp anticipates many agricultural jobs in the county will soon transition to robotics.

 Government

 The Board of Supervisors is the governing body of the county and a number of special districts.
 The board has members from five districts.
 The Board adopts ordinances, establishes programs, levies taxes, appropriates funds, appoints certain officials, and zones property and regulates development in the unincorporated area.
-In addition, members of the Board represent the County on numerous intergovernmental agencies.
+In addition, members of the Board represent the county on numerous intergovernmental agencies.

-In Arizona's first 52 years as a state, Yuma County was a primarily Democratic county, only voting for Republicans four times in presidential elections prior to 1968.
-From 1968 on, it has consistently voted for Republican presidential candidates.
+In Arizona's first 52 years as a state, Yuma County was a primarily Democratic county, only voting for the Republican candidates four times in presidential elections prior to 1968.
+From 1968 onward, it has consistently voted for Republican presidential candidates.
 In 2016, county voters elected more Democrats to the Board than Republicans for the first time since 2004.
 However, their margins of victory have been reduced in recent years as the county has rapidly grown in population and become majority-Hispanic.
 Donald Trump only won the county by 560 votes over Hillary Clinton in the presidential election of 2016.
 However, Trump's margin did improve to over 4,000 votes as he won the county again in 2020 over Joe Biden.

+In 2024, Trump won Yuma County by over 20 percentage points against Kamala Harris, the best performance by a Republican since Ronald Reagan in 1984.